GeorgeLychock/Project-Management-Dashboard---MS2/TESTRM.md

 <a name="TESTVALID"></a>
 ## Validation
+NOTE: All Validation results reported below are based on the deployed app via GitHub Pages.
 The W3C Markup Validator and W3C CSS Validator Services were used to validate all html and css files in the project to ensure there were no syntax errors in the project.

 -   [W3C Markup Validator (Nu)](https://validator.w3.org/nu/)